© Crown copyright 2016

 Annual report: the trustees’ annual report prepared under the Charities Act.

-Charities SORP: the Statement of Recommended Practice: Accounting by Charities published by the commission and last revised in 2005.
-It sets out the recommended practice for the purpose of preparing the trustees’ annual report and preparing accounts on an accruals basis.
+Charities SORP (FRS102): this provides guidance for charities on how to apply the Financial Reporting Standard applicable in the UK and Republic of Ireland, referred to as FRS 102.
+It sets out the recommended practice for preparing the trustees’ annual report and preparing accounts on an accruals basis.
 The accounting recommendations of the SORP do not apply to charities preparing receipts and payments accounts.
+For financial years beginning on or after 1 January 2016, the Charities SORP (FRS 102) is taken together with changes made to that SORP in Update Bulletin 1.

 Designated funds: part of the unrestricted funds which trustees have earmarked for a particular project or use, without restricting or committing the funds legally.
 The designation may be cancelled by the trustees if they later decide that the charity should not proceed or continue with the use or project for which the funds were designated.